What is the Polk County DAC?

 Our Mission & Philosophy

-Our mission: The Polk County DAC enhances quality of life through individualized programming.
+Our mission: The Polk County DAC works to increase independence and enhance quality of life through individualized programming.
 Our philosophy is “Clients come first!”
 We attempt to base all our decisions on this premise and this is our guide when developing programs.
+It also follows person-centered planning.

 The DAC charges a daily fee for each participant.
 Most participants are eligible for some form of financial assistance.
 Support is provided by Medical Assistance or by Polk County.
 In addition, funding is provided by United Way and by donations from local churches, organizations and individuals.